nbetts2020/MoE-Asset-Pricing/README.md

 This regularization discourages large parameter values, ensuring the model maintains smoother gradients when adjusting to new data.
 Though not task-specific, its significance lies in its simplicity and ability to be a baseline, guiding reference to other regularization methods.

+### Expert Routing Regularization

-**Expert Routing Regularization**: *Coming Soon*.
+*Coming Soon*.
 Much like L2 regularization, Expert Routing Regularization is fairly standard procedure for industry-scale models.
 Attempting to improve the efficiency of expert selection by promoting a balanced load across experts, various approaches to regularizing the expert routing mechanism include:

 1. **Load Balancing Loss**: This method aims to evenly distribute data points across all experts by adding a penalty term that encourages a more uniform selection of experts.